tubearchivist/tubearchivist/CONTRIBUTING.md

 - When in doubt, reach out.

 Join us on [Discord](https://tubearchivist.com/discord) if you want to help with that process.

+## Beta Testing
+Be the first to help test new features and improvements and provide feedback!
+There are regular `:unstable` builds for easy access.
+That's for the tinkerers and the breave.
+Ideally use a testing environment first, before a release be the first to install it on your main system.

+There is always something that can get missed during development.
+Look at the commit messages tagged with `#build`, these are the unstable builds and give a quick overview what has changed.

+- Test the features mentioned, play around, try to break it.
+- Test the update path by installing the `:latest` release first, the upgrade to `:unstable` to check for any errors.
+- Test the unstable build on a fresh install.

+Then provide feedback, if there is a problem but also if there is no problem.
+Reach out on [Discord](https://tubearchivist.com/discord) in the `#beta-testing` channel with your findings.

+This will help with a smooth update for the regular release.
+Plus you get to test things out early!

 ## How to open an issue
 Please read this carefully before opening any [issue](https://github.com/tubearchivist/tubearchivist/issues) on GitHub.
 Make sure you read [Next Steps](#next-steps) above.